raidionics/Raidionics/README.md

 - [x] Add option to set input, segmentation and output path from command line
 - [x] Bug: Unable to run analysis again (after initial run has been made) - prompted (This class is a singleton!)
 - [x] Add support for building package installers for each respective OS
+- [x] Install the dependencies (.dll/.so) outside the executable to enable faster initialization of the software ([x]: Done for macOS and Windows)
-- [ ] Add source code from this repository to the [GSI-RADS](https://github.com/SINTEFMedtek/GSI-RADS) repository
+- [x] Add source code from this repository to the [GSI-RADS](https://github.com/SINTEFMedtek/GSI-RADS) repository
 - [ ] Add simple way to support batch mode
-- [ ] Install the dependencies (.dll/.so) outside the executable to enable faster initialization of the software ([x]: Done for macOS)

 ## TIPS